latest nhpb_banner 1__compressed2

 Help with Medical Bills

-The working poor and struggling families in Gloucester County can get financial help.
+Low-income and struggling families in Gloucester County NJ can get financial help.
 Find some of the charities, government programs from social services, and even churches to apply at for rental assistance or grants to pay utility bills.
-There are also food assistance programs from pantries or soup kitchens, Or get free cash and grants from the government for paying bills, free medical, transportation, and other social services.
+There are also food assistance programs from pantries or soup kitchens.
+Or get grant money from the government for paying bills, transportation, and more with details on financial help near you in Gloucester County listed below.

-Children from Gloucester County NJ can also get free winter clothes as well as school supplies or debt counseling services.
-There are also free back to school supplies, grants from from community agencies, and Christmas toys for disadvantaged children as well.
+Children from Gloucester County NJ can also get free winter clothes or adults can enroll into debt counseling services.
+There are also free back to school supplies, gasoline vouchers, and grants for people with a disability as well as seniors.
 All these resources, and more, are listed below.

 Catholic Charities Family and Community Service Centers operate all across the region.
 Lower to moderate income families of all religions and ages can contact the organization for support as well as case management.
-They do have some emergency financial assistance programs that can provide services such as free food, funds for paying heating bills, rent, and medications among other basic needs.
+They do have some emergency financial assistance programs that can provide help.
+Catholic Charities will assist with free food, funds for paying utility bills, rent, and medications among other basic needs.

-They also offer Woodbury and Gloucester families with other programs such as Christmas assistance, affordable medical care, and services such as diabetes screening.
+• They also offer Woodbury and Gloucester families with other programs such as Christmas assistance, affordable medical care, and services such as diabetes screening.
 Catholic Charities of Gloucester is one of the leading agencies to call for help.
+The main location is at 1200 Delsea Dr, Westville, NJ 08093.
 Call 856-845-9200, or click here Gloucester County and Camden Catholic Charities.

-Family Support Organization of Gloucester County - Among other services, the location is a NJ SHARES Energy Assistance application site.
+Family Support Organization of Gloucester County helps low-income families and single people.
+Among other services, the location is a NJ SHARES Energy Assistance application site.
 Grants can help families pay their heating and electric bills.
-They also work with New Jersey American Water and provide assistance for paying water bills.
+They also work with New Jersey American Water and provide assistance for paying water bills as well as sewer costs.
 The programs that can do this are the H2O Help to Others Program as well as the Low Income Payment Program.
 Call (866) 657 - 4273

 Gloucester County Division of Health, Senior and Disability Services operates the Division of Senior Services, which can help people who are 60 years of age or older.
-The non-profit can help provide high-quality and accessible senior services to help all older adults and senior citizens in Gloucester County New Jersey.
+The non-profit can help provide high-quality and accessible senior services to help all older adults and in Gloucester County New Jersey.
+The organization will also help seniors over 60 in NJ get free government money from a number of programs.

-Examples of the assistance programs offered include medical services such as Counseling on Health Insurance for Medicare Enrollees (CHIME) and Escorted Transportation/Medical Transportation.
+• Examples of the assistance programs offered include medical services such as State Health Insurance Assistance Program (SHIP)) and they arrange Escorted Transportation/Medical Transportation.
 Other resources include Home Delivered Meals, free or low cost legal aid, utility bill assistance (including free fans), and vouchers for food or perishable items.

-Guidance and direction is provided to seniors and disabled in Gloucester County regarding legal, medical, financial, disability issues and care giving resources available.
-Also get information on home health care.
-115 Budd Blvd, West Deptford, NJ, 08096, telephone (877) 222 - 3737.
+Guidance and direction is provided to seniors and disabled in Gloucester County as well.
+The topics address legal, medical, financial, disability issues and care giving resources available.
+Also get information on home health care, including Medicare for the elderly or disabled.
+The main location is 115 Budd Blvd, West Deptford, NJ, 08096, telephone (856) 384-6900.
 Read more on senior assistance near you.

 People for People Foundation of Gloucester County offers advocacy and financial support to local families.
 Assistance is for people faced with a loss of employment, sickness, reduction in income, accident, fire or other unforeseen emergency.
 One of the main programs is Temporary Relief for Utility Expenses (TRUE), which is a one-time financial assistance program designed to help low to moderate income households pay their heating, electric and natural gas bills.

-The working poor may be able to get help with emergency rental assistance, prescription medicines, medical supplies, utility assistance, heat, free food and other life essentials.
-Mullica Hill New Jersey based.
+• The working poor may also be able to get help with emergency rental assistance.
+There are also free vouchers for prescription medicines, medical supplies, utility assistance, free food and other life essentials.
+The non-profit is at 101 Jessup Rd, Thorofare, NJ 08086.
 Call (856) 579 - 7561

 Gloucester County Senior Citizens United Community Services - Programs are for residents age 55 or older, with a goal of addressing housing, medical, and financial needs.
-The non-profit can help address hunger by providing free meals and food from a pantry.
+The non-profit can help address hunger by providing free meals, protein drinks such as Ensure and food from a pantry.
 They also can loan out medical equipment for use by the community.

 • Help for children including Head Start and Day Care.
 WIC is also offered.